module Loc:sig..end

 val current_offset : int Stdlib.ref

-returns the location with character num augmented by !current_offset
+val reloc : Stdlib.Lexing.position -> Stdlib.Lexing.positionreloc l returns the location with character num augmented by !current_offset.

-val set_file : string -> Stdlib.Lexing.lexbuf -> unit
+val set_file : string -> Stdlib.Lexing.lexbuf -> unitset_file f lb sets the file name to f in lb.

-to the ones of from
+fields of to to the ones of from.

-type
+type warning_id

 warning identifiers

-val register_warning : string -> Pp.formatted -> warning_id
+val register_warning : string -> Pp.formatted -> warning_idregister_warning name desc registers a new warning under the

-with the given desc
+given name with the given description.

 val warning : warning_id ->